KaiPereira/portfolio/src/lib/posts/juice.md

 Now we were all getting really hungry, I don't think any of us had eating much so far, so we took a little stroll to a strip mall just up the street from the temple.
 It's crazy how again, you'll walk for like 10 minutes and go from traditional temple, to modern mall.

 So we enter this little mall via some escalators and there's like absolutely no one here, I actually thought it was closed.
-It was like really modern though, canopies above us, with glass railways, suspended above the ground, it was really cool.
+It was really modern though, canopies above us, with glass railways, suspended above the ground, it was really cool.

 I think legitimately every single person in our group was Indian, so we decided to find an Indian place!
 We came across this modern little restaurant, with again, absolutely no one inside, and decided to give it a chance because the food looked good!

-And holy smokes, this was some amazing Indian food.
+The owners were so friendly and holy smokes, this was some amazing Indian food.
 Some of the others didn't enjoy it as much, because it was more-so modern Indian food, but my dish was absolutely amazing!
 They also gave us some free dishes and some Coca-Cola, probably because we were their only customers, but maybe because we were also all brown...

 It was probably actually the most expensive food we had gotten, but I don't think it had even costed us over $10/person USD, so we thanked the owners for the good food and then rolled out of there!